This is my fifth Thanksgiving blogging at AFD.

 Moving on, some other names that deserve mention include:

 Dr. Robert G. Webster, perhaps the world’s most famous virologist, and the head of the virology department of St. Jude’s Research Hospital.
-In addition to his life long study of viral pathogens, and the numerous papers he has produced, Dr. Webster was perhaps the first scientist to recognize the threat of the H5N1 virus in Hong Kong 10 years ago, and is largely responsible for the eradication of the threat at that time.
-He quite likely saved the world from a pandemic a decade ago.
+In addition to his life long study of viral pathogens, and the numerous papers he has produced, Dr. Webster was one of the first scientists to recognize the threat of the H5N1 virus in Hong Kong more than a dozen years ago.

 Today, Dr. Webster continues his research, and reminds us of the stark realities of what a pandemic could bring the world.
 His message hasn’t always been popular, and he has undoubtedly stepped on some toes along the way, but this mild mannered man is a superhero in disguise.